What are Energy Performance Certificates (EPCs)?

 - Many other systems can be used, such as biomass boilers and ground and air source heat pumps, although these all have their benefits and negatives.

 EPCs are in no way extensive in their scope.
 There is so much more that can be done to improve the efficiency of a home not included in an EPC.
 It is a good starting point for efficiency, although other rating systems are a lot more extensive such as the code for sustainable homes or BREAM.

 The accuracy of an EPC is constrained by the ability of the person carrying out the EPCs.
 If an EPC assessor makes any mistakes or does not inspect the property properly, the EPC will be incorrect.
 Assumptions can be made about a property, which is wrong because it is impossible to tell what is within the building envelope.
 However, the quality of assessors has improved recently.

 It is debatable whether EPCs encourage people to increase the energy efficiency of their homes.
 Many people do not see it as an essential factor when deciding to buy, rent, or lease a property.

 What is the Minimum Energy Efficiency Standards (MEES)?

 The MEES will come into place on the 1st of April and will at first only apply to landlords.
-They basically make it unlawful for a landlord to let out a property which is at the F and G ratings ( most energy inefficient).
+They make it unlawful for a landlord to let out a property at the F and G ratings ( most energy inefficient).
 Non-compliance comes with a hefty fine of anywhere between £2,000 and £150.000.